Zaehyeon2/Distributed-Banking-System/README.md

 ### Replication

-All stats are replicated between a Raft cluster that consists of nodes, even the application is restarted.
+All stats are replicated between a Raft cluster that consists of nodes.

+## Improvement Plan

+In this implementation, any clients can deposit and transfer tokens and get a balance, even not their accounts.
+The authentication scheme should be considered for the real-world banking systems.
+Moreover, an error message passing in the transfer feature was not implemented.
+This may be because I am not familiar with Go.
+I need to improve the Go skills.